-- operating and maintaining a secure, reliable and efficient electricity distribution network, in order to be able to receive the power produced by the Renewable Resources Generating Plants; - granting the connection to the network to the Producers, for applications compliant with applicable regulation and procedures; - · conducting the site and plant inspections as defined above; - undertaking any possible provisions to clear a fault in the distribution network in the shortest time, within the limits indicated in Table 4 of the Standards4.
-DEWA shall not be liable for the loss of production that the RRGPs connected to the Distribution Network will undergo in case of disconnection following the intervention of the Interface Protection5.
+- operating and maintaining a secure, reliable and efficient electricity distribution network, in order to be able to receive the power produced by the Renewable Resources Generating Plants; - granting the connection to the network to the Producers, by any possible and economical means of network reinforcement. - conducting the site and plant inspections as defined above; - undertaking any possible provisions to clear a fault in the distribution network in the shortest time, within the limits indicated in Table 4 of the Standards.
+DEWA shall not be liable for the loss of production that the RRGPs connected to the Distribution Network will undergo in case of disconnection following the intervention of the Interface Protection.